da-bao-jian/cross-exchange-arbitrage-visualizer/README.md

 dot size is proportional to order size

-theoretically, arbitrage opportunity exists when one can buy low on one exchange and sell high on another due to price discrepancies
+theoretically, arbitrage opportunity exists when one can buy low on one exchange and sell high on another due to price discrepancies.
+Better yet, one could divide fund into equal shares on each exchange, adn rebalance after every arbitrage play

 #### *Not investment advice